-Here is an example of one of the most iconic brands in history who had great success with personal branding.
+Here is an example of one of the most iconic brands in history that had great success with personal branding.

 The brand created an identity that's built around values of joy, experience, community, and happiness.
 They created a brand that showed people the type of lifestyle that they wanted to be associated with.